 You can configure a NetScaler appliance to parse attributes in SAML assertions as group attributes.
 Parsing them as group attributes enables the appliance to bind policies to the groups.

-Note: A NetScaler MPX FIPS appliance used as a SAML service provider now supports encrypted assertions.
-Also, a NetScaler MPX FIPS appliance functioning as a SAML service provider or a SAML identity provider can now be configured to use the SHA2 algorithms on FIPS hardware.
+A NetScaler appliance MPX FIPS appliance used as a SAML service provider now supports encrypted assertions.
+Also, a NetScaler appliance MPX FIPS appliance functioning as a SAML service provider or a SAML identity provider can now be configured to use the SHA2 algorithms on FIPS hardware.

 Configuring FIPS offload support using the command line interface: